 Want to go a little longer?
 Try adding a challenging loop over Haystack Mountain.
 This course begins on the same route as the 5K, but jumps off of the Sunset Trail onto the South Dam, crosses Route 272N and ascends through a grassy meadow onto an intense single track to summit at Norfolk's iconic Haystack Mountain Tower.
 Descend down the mountainside on a carriage path to meet up with a single track winding along the mountainside bringing you back to the park's main entrance where you will cross over the South Dam and finish up the 5k course.
 (Please see map.
 The green route is added to the yellow loop for the 10k.)

 The Haystack Challenge is an exciting new addition to the Norfolk Land Trust Trail Race series.
-This course is built around the 10k route with the addition of some lesser known trails adjacent to Barbour Woods and Haystack Mountain; including special access to private paths only allowed during the event.
+With 2000+ feet of elevation gain this course is built around the 10k route with the addition of some lesser known trails adjacent to Barbour Woods and Haystack Mountain; including special access to private paths only allowed during the event.